Eddcapone/CSV-Translation-Duplicate-Checker-Webapp/README.md

 **Note**: There is also a python / .exe Version for this application [here](https://github.com/Eddcapone/CSV-Translation-Duplicate-Checker).

-## Features

-- **CSV Upload**: Easily upload a CSV file containing existing translations.
-- **Dynamic Input**: Enter new translation strings directly into the browser.
-- **Real-Time Matching**:
-  - **Found Words**: Strings from the input list that already exist in the CSV.
-  - **Not Found Words**: Strings from the input list that are not in the CSV.
-  - **Duplicates**: Strings in the CSV that are duplicated.
-- **Customizable Results**:
-  - Enable or disable the display of unmatched words and duplicates with simple checkboxes.
-- **User-Friendly Interface**:
-  - Results displayed as lists for better readability.
-  - Progress bar to indicate the processing status.

 ## How to Use

 1. **Clone the Repository**: